-Chinese mobile content aggregator Qutoutiao Inc. (Nasdaq: QTT) responded on Thursday to a short-selling report, denying faking its financial results.
+Chinese mobile content aggregator Qutoutiao Inc. (Nasdaq: QTT) responded on Thursday to a short-selling report, denying the reported fake financial results.

 Wolfpack Research LLC, a New York-based activist research firm, released a report on Tuesday alleging that the majority of Qutoutiao's revenue it reported for 2018 was overstated.

-Today, Qutoutiao issued a counter-statement, claiming the short report had serious errors and deviated from the facts according to its official statement published by various Chinese media.
+Shanghai-based Qutoutiao claimed that the short report had serious errors and completely deviated from the basic facts according to its official statement published in various Chinese media.

-"The company firmly denied a series of unfounded allegations such as data fraud and strongly condemned Wolfpack Research for publishing false information and distorting the facts," Qutoutiao wrote.
+“The company firmly denied a series of unfounded allegations such as data fraud and strongly condemned Wolfpack Research for publishing false information and distorting the facts,” the company argued.

-Reportedly, QTT is preparing to launch litigation procedures to sue the short seller and said it will release a separate statement on the matter in the near future.
+Qutoutiao was reported to prepare for the litigation procedures to sue the short seller and claimed to release a separate statement regarding the short report in the near future.

-Wolfpack alleged that Qutoutiao's revenue in 2018 reached approximately 798 million yuan, less than a third of its reported 3 billion yuan.
+The short-seller claimed that Qutoutiao's revenues only reached approximately 798 million yuan in 2018, which is less than one third of its reported 3 billion yuan in its 2018 annual report.

-After analyzing about 50,000 ads on the platform, the research firm said it found that nearly half of Qutoutiao's advertisement revenue came from undisclosed related parties owned by Siliang Tan, the chairman and chief executive officer of Qutoutiao.
+After analyzing about 50,000 ads on the platform, the short-biased research firm found nearly half of Qutoutiao's advertisement revenue came from undisclosed related parties owned by Siliang Tan, the chairman and chief executive officer of Qutoutiao.

 “Our analysis and on the ground due diligence indicate that approximately 74% of Qutoutiao's 2018 revenues are fake and nearly 78% of its current cash balance is non-existent,” Wolfpack wrote.